mulesoft-assets/template-sfdc2sfdc-contact-migration/README.md

 # Run it! <a name="runit"/>

-Simple steps to get SFDC to SFDC Contacts Sync running.
+Simple steps to get SFDC to SFDC Contact Migration running.

 In any of the ways you would like to run this Anypoint Template, here is an example of the output you'll see after hitting the HTTP endpoint: